Magic Sound "Bite"

 Blues, Swing Featured at Jazz Festival-Chicago Sun-Times Thursday, August 30, 1979

-Southport Records celebrates the documentation of recording Chicago artists for the past forty-one years!
+Southport Records celebrates the documentation of recording Chicago artists for the past forty-two years!

 See and hear Joanie & Sparrow on YouTube!